-The funeral home or memorial service firm will usually prepare an obituary and submit it to local newspapers.
+The funeral home or memorial service firm will usually prepare an obituary for local newspapers.
 You might want to think about others who should know about the death.
 Consider notifications to alumni groups, professional organizations, societies and any other groups to which the decedent belonged.